hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-03-28-Java_debugging_creating_hprof_dump.md

 - If you want a **dump on OOM**, use `-XX:+HeapDumpOnOutOfMemoryError`.
 - If you need to **programmatically generate a heap dump**, use the `HotSpotDiagnostic` API.
 - If `jmap` fails, try `jcmd`, which is more reliable on newer Java versions.

-Would you like help analyzing an HPROF file? 🚀